What is Dropshipping, and How Does It Work?

 Is It Possible for Dropshipping Companies to Ship Internationally?

 Shipping rates, timeframes, and fees vary by company.
-Whenever you’re researching dropshipping options, be sure to check out international order fulfillment details.
+Whenever you’re researching dropshipping options, check out international order fulfillment details.

 For example, Amazon has fulfillment centers around the world.
 FBA international programs can assist you in reaching international customers if you have the proper shipping plan.